navgurukul/bhanwari-devi/README.md

 export default function* () {
   // This action `types.GET_USER_INTENT` is also handled in the redux
-  // it sets `loading` as true. so we can show some loader when api call
+  // it sets `loading` as true. so we can show some loader when the API call
   // is happening.
   yield takeLatest(types.GET_USER_INTENT, handleGetUserData)
 }